p-on/RobloxDiscordFinder/README.md

 If you are struggling to run this contact me on Discord `pigeon#0002`

 You are free to use any code within this repository for any project.

+If you create a tool/bot using this code it is reccomended that you create a cache to ease API usage and store Discords just incase this code becomes obsolete.